suffolklibraries/lgc/content/collections/events/tryal-showcase-08-03.md

         text: 'Ram Meadow Car Park'
       -
         type: text
-        text: ', IP33 1XT on Cotton Lane is a six minute walk. '
+        text: ", IP33 1XT on Cotton Lane (12-minute walk).\_"
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Bury St Edmunds Train Station is a 14 minute walk.
-You can check train times and service updates on the ' -
+        text: 'Bury St Edmunds Train Station is a 20-25-minute walk from the theatre, with connections to Cambridge, Ipswich and the London-Norwich line.
+You can check train times and service updates on the '
+      -
         type: text
         marks: